seattleflu/documentation/Deploying.md

 2. Navigate to the `/opt/husky-musher` directory and run `git pull`.
 3. Reload the uWSGI server by running `sudo systemctl restart uwsgi`.
    > See the uWSGI documentation under [Infrastructure] → **Hosts** → [backoffice.seattleflu.org]
+4. Check log file at `/var/log/uwsgi/app/husky-musher.log` for any errors or warnings.

 # Deploying scan-switchboard #